egrinstein/di_nn/README.md

 # Dual-input neural networks (DI-NNs)
-This repository contains the code for the neural networks and training scripts related to our NeurIPS2022 submission.
+This repository contains the code for the neural networks and training scripts related to our EURASIP JASM paper

 ## Overview
 * The `di_nn` repository contains the networks and training of our neural networks.